andel-vitorio/andel-vitorio/README.md

   </a>
 </p>

-Software developer and researcher, currently pursuing a Master's degree in Electrical Engineering at UFAM (Federal University of Amazonas), with a Bachelor's degree in Computer Engineering from the same institution.
+Software developer and researcher, Master's student in Electrical Engineering (UFAM), with a background in Computer Engineering.

-- 🔍 **Researcher in Nonlinear Dynamical Systems** specializing in modeling, stability analysis, and phase diagrams.
+- 🔍 **Researcher in Nonlinear Dynamical Systems**, focusing on modeling and stability.

-- 🎓 **Master's Researcher in Event-Based Control of DC Microgrids** focused on event-based control strategies.
+- 🎓 **Event-Based Control Techniques**.

-- 👩🏾‍💻 **Web Developer** with experience in creating interactive web applications using HTML, CSS, JavaScript, and modern frameworks like React and Angular.
+- 👨‍💻 **Web Developer** (React, Angular, JavaScript).

-- 📱 **Native Android Developer** skilled in creating native Android apps with Java and Kotlin, including rich interface implementation and API integrations.
+- 📱 **Android Developer** (Java, Kotlin).

-- 🛠️ **Development Tools Specialist** knowledgeable in Git, Docker, and CI/CD.
+- 🛠️ **Dev Tools**: Git, Docker, CI/CD.

-- 🌐 **Enthusiast of Emerging Technologies** with an interest in artificial intelligence and machine learning.
+- 🌐 Interested in AI and machine learning.

-- 📚 **Mentor and Educator** experienced in guiding students and peers in programming and development projects.
+- 📚 Mentor in programming and development.

-- 🎹 **Pianist and Keyboardist** experienced in live performance and composition.
+- 🎹 Pianist and keyboardist.

 <div align="center">
   <h3>My Stats</h3>